petsernik/wikifeat/README.md

     ```python
    User_Agent = 'wikifeat_fork_by_NickName/0.0 (https://github.com/NickName/wikifeat)'
     ```
 4. Create an environment variable `WIKIFEATTOKEN` with your Telegram bot token (keep it secret!).
+After that you may need to reboot the OS.
 5. Fill in the fields in `script.py`:
    * `TELEGRAM_CHANNELS`: letters (for public) or numbers (for private) IDs of channels or chats in which your Telegram bot is added as an administrator;